Ro5hi/Ro5hi/README.md

 Hello!
 My name is Shirlen (she/her).
-I'm a full stack developer currently attending Flatiron School's Software Engineering track which utilizes Ruby, Ruby on Rails, JavaScript, HTML/CSS, React/Redux.
-A coffee-holic who enjoys front-end development.
-When I'm not coding, I'm usually exploring the outdoors, competitively/casually gaming, making Blender3D models, or doing photography work on the side.
+I'm a full stack developer who graduated from Flatiron School's Software Engineering track.
+A coffee-holic who enjoys front-end development and back-end development.
+When I'm not coding, I'm usually exploring the outdoors, competitively/casually gaming, making Blender3D models, or doing photography on the side.

-_Fun fact:_ I was interrogated in a separate room when travelling due to TSA suspecting my laptop to be a terrorist weapon.
+_Fun fact:_ Almost sat on a sea urchin thinking it was a spiny rock during an underwater diving trip. (that would've hurt!)

 ## ⌨️ Current Tech-Stack: